The E-Myth Revisited says that most people starting a business or end being slaves of their own business.

 Chapter 6: Maturity and Entrepreneurial Perspective

-He talks about IBM, and how the company was all about building a business, not doing a business.
+IBM, Gerber says, started that it was all about building a business, not doing business.

 Building a business means putting in place replicable systems that produce results for the customers.